zanmdev/Admin-Dashboard/README.md

 # Admin-Dashboard

-A project to create an Admin Dashboard as a way to practice using CSS-Grid.
+A project to create an Admin Dashboard from a design as a way to practice creating a webpage using CSS-Grid and Flexbox.